DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

 of impending doom, such as the system getting too close to at some kind of throughout limit.

-Since Paxos is a majority-based system, the latency presented to clients is related to the _median_ latency of the individual nodes, which can hide the fact that a minority of nodes are struggling.
-The trouble is that if just one of the healthy nodes goes offline then the median latency can shift dramatically, triggering a cascading failure.
+In a majority-based system, the latency presented to clients is related to the _median_ latency of the individual nodes, which can hide the fact that a minority of nodes are struggling.
+The trouble is that if just one of the healthy nodes goes offline then the median latency can shift dramatically, possibly triggering a cascading failure.

 This means it's a good idea to keep track of the response latencies of all the nodes as well as the client-facing (i.e. median) latency, to catch any problems